10900 Hefner Pointe Dr., Ste. 101

 Is crosslinking approved by the FDA?

-Yes, the FDA approved corneal collagen crosslinking in April 2016.
-It has been widely used outside of the United States since 2007 and was used in the U.S. before getting approval from the FDA as part of an FDA trial or as an “off-label” procedure.
-Off-label refers to a procedure or device that is performed at the discretion of the surgeon and with the full consent of the patient, including a comprehensive discussion of risks, benefits, and alternatives to the proposed treatment.
+Yes, the FDA approved a specific type of corneal collagen crosslinking in April 2016.
+It has been widely used outside of the United States since 2007 and was used in the U.S. before getting approval from the FDA.

 If you’ve been diagnosed with keratoconus or ectasia and want to learn more about corneal collagen crosslinking at our OKC practice, request a free consultation using the online form or call us at (405) 842-6060 to schedule an appointment.

-*Corneal Collagen Crosslinking is frequently performed worldwide but is not FDA approved in the United States.
-There are several clinical trials underway in the U.S.
+*Corneal Collagen Crosslinking is frequently performed worldwide and is FDA approved in the United States when performed with specific equipment and medication.
+There are also several clinical studies underway in the U.S.

 Corneal Collagen Crosslinking (CXL) providers in our